Outreach and Educational Partnerships

-The University of California's K–16 programs prepare California students, including those who are first-generation college-goers or socioeconomically disadvantaged and those for whom English is a second language, for postsecondary education and for graduate and professional school opportunities, as well as success in the workplace.
+The University of California's K–16 programs prepare California students, including first-generation college-goers and those who are socioeconomically disadvantaged, for postsecondary education and for graduate and professional school opportunities, as well as success in the workplace.

 A summary of UC's largest direct-service and online programs are provided below.
 Explore additional programs and partnerships.